 Some of the items—such as completing placement exams and submitting immunization forms—are required.
 Other items—such as applying for financial aid and registering with disability services at MSU—are optional or only for specific situations.
 To prepare for enrollment at MSU, thoroughly review the information at each of the links below.

-Most entering freshman students are required to take the Mathematics Placement Service exam, however some students may be exempt based on test scores or transfer credits.
+Some transfer students may be exempt based on test scores or transfer credits.
 Complete this form to find out if you are required to complete the math placement exam.

 If you require financial assistance, submit the Free Application for Federal Student Aid (FAFSA) online as soon as possible after October 1 of the year before you plan to enroll.
 FAFSA evaluates eligibility for need-based aid, including federal loans, and gives students access to need-based grants, scholarships, loans and work-study.

 MSU does not have a separate financial aid application; however, aid is awarded on a first-come, first-served basis until funds are exhausted based upon receipt of the FAFSA.
 After MSU has received and processed your FAFSA, you will be able to view your financial aid package in MSU's secure student information system.

 If you have a disability that substantially limits a life activity and would like to request a disability-related accommodation to participate in MSU programs, you should register with RCPD.
 Self-identification is voluntary and confidential.

 Should you require special accommodations during your New Student Orientation (NSO), requests should be made by contacting the RCPD at least two weeks prior to your orientation date.